aanubhavv/Tokenomics-DApp/README.md

 Ensure you have the appropriate network configuration in `hardhat.config.js`.

-## Contributing

-We welcome contributions to enhance the functionality of Tokenomics-DApp.
-To contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch-name`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-branch-name`
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.